piccolo-orm/piccolo/docs/src/piccolo/migrations/create.rst

     piccolo migrations new my_app --auto --desc="Adding name column"

-The Piccolo CLI will then use this description where appropriate when dealing with migrations.
+The Piccolo CLI will then use this description when listing migrations, to make them easier to identify.